GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.3.md

 Upon hearing my request, it felt like Akiho was lost in thought...
 Like she heard the words, but hasn't realized their meaning yet.

-<div class="text-quoted-inline">“Aki-chan?”</div>, I asked, in an effort to bring her back to reality.
+<span class="text-quoted-inline">“Aki-chan?”</span>, I asked, in an effort to bring her back to reality.

 <div class="text-quoted">“Oh, ah!
 With me...?
 Are you sure...?”</div>